opamp/MCSwitch/README.markdown

 ## About
 MCSwitch provides environment for you to play plural minecraft versions.

-	I think this application is not useful any longer now.
+	I think this application is not useful any longer.
 	Please run uninstall.sh script if you want to uninstall it.
 	However, you can use it even now.